nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 [[linkedin](https://www.linkedin.com/in/tayruijie/)]
 [[portfolio](team/johndoe.md)]

-* Role: Developer
+* Role: Documentation
-* Responsibilities:
+* Responsibilities: Responsible for the quality of the project website as well as various project documents.